zabbix/zabbix/templates/cloud/gcp/README.md

 ## Tested versions

 This template has been tested on:
-- GCP App Load Balancing
+- GCP Application Load Balancing

 ## Configuration